 The 136-foot Wild Goose, the dearly cherished yacht of John Wayne, is now on the National Register of Historic Places.

 In late July, the U.S. Department of the Interior approved the nomination, which had previously been certified by the California Office of Historic Preservation.
-Wild Goose was deemed eligible for entry into the National Register because of her association with Wayne.
+Wild Goose became eligible for entry into the National Register because of her association with Wayne.
 The documents submitted and approved cite him as “one of the most iconic actors in the history of cinema” and the yacht “as an expression of John Wayne’s personality and outsized image.”

-Wayne’s children, captains, and crewmembers all have given interviews over the years attesting to how Wayne thoroughly enjoyed family time on Wild Goose.
+Wayne’s children, captains, and crewmembers all have given interviews attesting to how Wayne thoroughly enjoyed family time on Wild Goose.
 The kids waterskied off the California coast, and they took family trips up the U.S. West Coast.
 Wild Goose even ventured to Europe with Wayne aboard shortly after he purchased her, so that he could film Circus World.
 But she became particularly important to him after his lung-cancer diagnosis in 1964.
 Wayne moved to the coast, directly across the street from Wild Goose’s berth, in 1965.

 Wild Goose still cruises in California, hosting day trips under the operation of Hornblower Cruises & Events.